Medha08/solidity-contracts/README.md

   3. FundRaise Contract Sample
   4. ERC20 Token
   5. ToDo Dapp Sample Sol File
+  6. Certify Promises Contract
-  6. Suggest me or do a pull request to contribute :blush:
+  7. Suggest me or do a pull request to contribute :blush:

   Don't forget to star this Repo :star: